-In terms of college education, Cameron is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.37% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Cameron is somewhat higher than in the average US city of 21.84%: 27.16% of adults 25 and older in the town have at least a bachelor's degree.

 Cameron is an extremely ethnically-diverse town.
 The people who call Cameron home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cameron residents report their race to be White, followed by Black or African-American.
-Cameron also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.26% of the town’s residents.
-Important ancestries of people in Cameron include German, Irish, Scottish, French, and English.
+Important ancestries of people in Cameron include German, Scottish, Irish, English, and French.